 Categories

 A new, unique online session will teach participants evidence-based media interview preparation and delivery techniques.

-In the 1 hour long online training session Jo Detavernier will explain in clear terms and offer examples and demonstrations on
+In this one-hour online training session, Jo Detavernier will clearly explain – and illustrate with examples and demonstrations:

 • how spokespeople should prepare for media interviews (15%)

-• what the key media interview delivery techniques look like (80%)
+• what effective media interview delivery techniques look like (80%)

-• how interviewees should follow up with the journalist (5%)
+• how interviewees should follow up with journalists (5%)

-Among the delivery techniques that will be taught are bridging, flagging and headlining.
-Participants will also hear how they need to best prepare and structure their messaging, how the media works (news value, attribution, exclusivities etc.) and what to do once the interview takes place.
+Among the delivery techniques covered are bridging, flagging, and headlining.
+Participants will also learn how to best prepare and structure their messaging, how the media works (including news value, attribution, and exclusivity), and what to do once the interview has taken place.

-Special attention will be given to message development and delivery techniques that are ‘evidence-based’ meaning that psychological research has validated the techniques as being efficient.
+Special attention will be given to message development and delivery techniques that are evidence-based, meaning that psychological research has validated these techniques as effective.

-After the session, the participants will receive a video recording of the session that will not be made public to anyone else .
+After the session, participants will receive a video recording of the training, which will not be made public or shared with others.

-Ten percent of the proceeds will be donated to Bookspring, an Austin, TX based non-profit that makes slightly used childrens books freely available to low-income children in central Texas.
+Ten percent of the proceeds will be donated to Bookspring,, an Austin, TX–based nonprofit that makes gently used children’s books freely available to low-income children in Central Texas.

+Categories